 The Houston Oral History Project is an effort to record and preserve the dynamic history of Houston through the stories and experiences of its residents.
 It is a collaboration between the Mayor’s Office, the Houston Public Library and the University of Houston.

 The Clayton Library Center for Genealogical Research has been named one of the best genealogical research libraries in the United States.
 The Clayton Library houses national and international collections of family history research materials in print, microprint and online.
-These include published and unpublished family histories, vital records, state and county histories and information and materials from all over the United States, as well as foreign countries such as Canada, Mexico, the United Kingdom and German.
+These include published and unpublished family histories, vital records, state and county histories and information and materials from all over the United States, as well as foreign countries such as Canada, Mexico, the United Kingdom and Germany.

 In 1977, Jacob Greenberg endowed the Fine Arts Department with a trust fund established in memory of his deceased spouse, Lurine Karon Greenberg.
 This fund supports the collection of nonfiction books on music, art, antiques, architecture, cooking, and travel including the history of any of these subjects and biographies of persons connected with any of these subjects.